-Intelligent use of commercial project pricing models can help build trust and encourage use of Agile, says tech lawyer Stewart James.
+Intelligent use of commercial project pricing models can help build trust and encourage use of Agile, says a tech lawyer from Ashfords.

 In the last article we introduced a range of legal barriers that operate to prevent or dissuade parties contracting for the use of Agile.
 One of the biggest concerns for customers is the apparent lack of control over costs - unfortunately, lawyers tend to "sell" time and materials as the only suitable pricing model for Agile contracts.
 Even in a mature Agile environment, commercial models can and should be more sophisticated than this.
 This article looks at alternative models that provide price certainty whilst maintaining a degree of flexibility, something which is particularly useful for customers when they first adopt the use of Agile.

 The opposite end of the spectrum is for the parties to agree a fixed price, preferred by customers' because of cost certainty.
 Time, cost and scope are the elements that form one of the iron triangles in Agile; fixing one or more nodal points reduces flexibility and undermines the core principles, though it is frequently quality, trapped between the elements, that suffers most.
 Clearly, therefore, it will be desirable for a project to use a commercial model that avoids these extremes.

 A preliminary step is to understand the basis on which the parties assess value.
 Customers are interested in business value generated by the project and the extent to which it will generate business efficiencies, improve a process or create a market advantage.
 Suppliers will consider the cost of development, including fixed and variable overheads, and look to recover those costs and make a margin on top.